jpfairbanks/hpc6220/writeup.md

 Compare the performance of a multiprocessing.Array and multiprocessing.RawArray Arrays have a lock that makes writes atomic.

-Concurrent Futures allow for a higher level api but create unexpected bahavior.
+Concurrent Futures allow for a higher level api but create unexpected behavior.

 ## Map Reduce